VincentiusLolong-IT/Group-Chats/README.md

-# weboscket-room-go
-websocket-roomChat using changestream real time signal receiver data from collections
+# WebSocket Room in Go

+A real-time WebSocket chat application using MongoDB Change Streams to receive data updates from collections.

+## 🚀 Technologies Used

+- **Go** 🟡 – WebSocket server
+- **MongoDB Change Streams** 🍃 – Real-time data synchronization